jcval94/copypaste/README.md

 <!-- badges: end -->

-The goal of copypaste is to accelate copyed data reading in R
+The goal of copypaste is to accelerate copyed data reading in R

 ## Installation